mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

 - Click to cart icon
 - Select all the items
 - Click to delete button
-- Verify the products are deleted and take a screenshot if failed
+- Verify the products are deleted throug text verification and take a screenshot if failed
 - Click to logout

 ## TestCase 06: test_006_verifyProductCategory